slatedocs/slate/source/includes/v4/_tickets.md

 - title (string), the name of the ticket
 - description (text), a more descriptive name
 - ticket_type, either `"day_ticket"` or `"time_slot"`
+- bookable (boolean), if the ticket is bookable within your authentication type
 - museum_ids, array of museum ids to which the ticket belongs, can be empty
 - exhibition_ids, array of exhibition ids to whick the ticket belongs, can be empty
 - quota_ids, array of quota ids to which the ticket belongs, can be empty